 In spite of all limitations and shortcomings, .NET Core emerged as the future for multi-platform apps.
 Though we have already seen that .NET Core comes equipped with an array of new native features that are not supported by the traditional framework, the limitations are equally concerning. if look at the other way round, you don’t get optimum support for migration from .NET Core for all apps that are existing now.
 It is especially hostile to those apps that are closely integrated with Windows OS.
 While considering migration you have to carefully consider these challenges and plan accordingly.

-You may like this: .Net Core Best Practices
+You May Like This: .Net Core Best Practices

-.Net Core is here to stay, grow, become dominant, and eventually appear as the most powerful Microsoft offering for cross-platform development.
+.Net Core is here to stay, grow, become dominant, and eventually appear as the most powerful Microsoft offering for cross-platform app development.
 But it is still in its budding state and while migrating the present set of limitations will continue to make problems for various apps.
 As a final word of caution, you need to be aware that there is no comprehensive and fully reliable guide for app migration to .Net platform.
 You need to evaluate your app features and functions and consider the limitations in detail before deciding to migrate.

-WRITTEN BY: Atman Rathod
+Written by Atman Rathod

-Atman Rathod is the Founding Director at CMARIX Technolabs Pvt.
-Ltd., a leading web and mobile app development company with 17+ years of experience.
-Having…
+Atman Rathod is the Founding Director at CMARIX InfoTech, a leading web and mobile app development company with 17+ years of experience.
+Having travelled to 38+ countries globally and provided more than $40m USD of software services, he is actively working with Startups, SMEs and Corporations utilizing technology to provide business transformation.